Setting up your Arduino IDE¶

 When your IDE is all started, we should add the URL before we can install the libraries.
 Click on File > Preferences and at the bottom you should see ‘Additional Boards Manager URLs’.
 This is where you need to paste the following URL:

-You can use both URLs at the same time.
+You can use multiple URLs at the same time.

 When you have pasted the URL, click ‘OK’ and you’re ready for the next step.